tonym128/tonym128.github.io/_posts/2018-03-16-the-pixelated-dawn-of-virtual-reality.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xfa9Jqm34b0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-And [Budget Cuts](http://store.steampowered.com/app/400940/Budget_Cuts/) with it's teleportation mechanic.
+And [Budget Cuts](http://store.steampowered.com/app/400940/Budget_Cuts/) with its teleportation mechanic.
 The knife throwing to me was a pure touch of class.

 This has expanded into some new experiences like [Robo Recall](https://www.epicgames.com/roborecall/en-US/home) by EPIC which I really do enjoy.